lsst-dm/dm_dev_guide/editors/vscode.rst

 Most importantly, all of this is available during remote editing; while you may need to restart the editor after you first connect to a remote directory (after you enable/install remote extensions, and then to write the ``.env`` file to the workspace directory), the rest is fairly automatic, including remote debugging of scripts.

 You can also install the ``ptvsd`` tool on the server manually (it's available via ``pip``) to launch Python code from another terminal that VSCode can later attach to.
-This also requires setting up some SSH tunnels; see [instructions in the VSCode Python docs](https://code.visualstudio.com/docs/python/debugging#_remote-debugging) for more information, but it can be very useful for debugging more complex or long-running Python processes.
+This also requires setting up some SSH tunnels (see [instructions in the VSCode Python docs](https://code.visualstudio.com/docs/python/debugging#_remote-debugging) for more information), but it can be very useful for debugging more complex or long-running Python processes.

 .. _vscode-cpp: